 Gallagher Convention Centre is one of Africa’s largest conference and exhibition venues.
 Located in Midrand, between Pretoria and Johannesburg, Gallagher is conveniently positioned in the business hub of Gauteng and is the ideal location.

-Security monitored parking is available in an open air opposite the venue as well as behind Hall 5.
+Security monitored parking is available in an open air field opposite the venue as well as behind Hall 5.

 The cost per day is R20.